 Students who have already acquired the MA degree in a relevant field are especially encouraged to apply and will be considered for direct admission to the PhD program.
 The AHMA faculty as a group approves all applicants for admission.
 AHMA policy is to limit enrollment to the number of students who can be adequately supported for the first five years of their graduate career.
 Although AHMA receives around 35 applications per year, we can only enroll one to two students each fall.
 Competition therefore is extremely keen.
 As a result, while some applicants may be rejected for lack of preparation or for undistinguished academic records, a substantial number who are capable of doing good graduate work unfortunately also must be denied admission.

 The AHMA faculty judges and ranks applicants on a combination of criteria that includes:

 - Preparation to undertake advanced scholarly work.

 - Academic distinction as reflected in overall GPA, major GPA, and junior and senior year GPA, as well as awards, prizes, or publications.

 - A minimum of three letters of recommendation.

 - A statement of purpose, which should be clearly and cogently written and indicate why the applicant is interested in the AHMA program and where his or her specialization might lie.

-- A scholarly writing sample of no more than 25 pages and indicating the origin of the writing sample (i.e. a class paper, senior honors thesis, MA thesis.
+- A scholarly writing sample between 25-30 pages and indicating the origin of the writing sample (i.e. a class paper, senior honors thesis, MA thesis.